giongto35/cloud-game/README.md

 ## Try the game

 For the best gaming experience, please select the closest region to you.
+Note: The current state of cloud gaming service lite are not optimized for production.
+The service will still experience lag in the case of heavy traffic.
+You can try hosting your own service following the instruction in the next session.

 Southeast Asia:
 * [http://nes.webgame2d.com](http://nes.webgame2d.com)